 Our guiding principles are:

-Compassion: The ability to sense the suffering of others and myself + desire to alleviate the suffering not as a rescuer but by sending prayers toward the healing.
-Corner stone of self-esteem and worth.
+Compassion: The ability to sense the suffering of others and myself + desire to alleviate the suffering not as a rescuer but through the practice of deep listening to initiate healing.
+This is a corner stone for self-esteem and worth development.

 Our aims with our Girls Circles